< Back to Hunting

 What is Chronic Wasting Disease?

-CWD is a neurological (brain and nervous system) disease found in deer, elk and moose in some areas of North America.
+CWD is a neurological disease found in deer, elk and moose in some areas of North America.
 It has not been found in Arkansas, yet.
-The disease belongs to a family of diseases known as transmissible spongiform encephalopathies or prion diseases.
 CWD attacks the brains of infected animals and is always fatal.
-CWD is similar to mad cow disease in cattle and scrapie in sheep.
+It is similar to mad cow disease in cattle and scrapie in sheep.

 How is it spread?

 It is not completely understood how CWD is spread.
-It is believed that the agent responsible for the disease may be spread directly (animal-to-animal contact) and indirectly (soil- or other surface-to-animal).
-It is thought that the most common mode of transmission from an infected animal may be through saliva and feces.
+It is believed that the disease may be spread directly (animal-to-animal contact) and indirectly (soil- or other surface-to-animal).
+It is thought that the most common mode of transmission may be through saliva and feces.
 There is evidence that people have spread the disease by moving infected animals and portions of their bodies.

 Symptoms of CWD